The Pools at Disney’s Art of Animation Resort

 Toward the front of The Big Blue Pool sits a kiosk that offers airbrush tattoos and hair braiding.
 These items are an extra cost.

-You’ll also find a laundry room next to the restroom area at the pools.
+You’ll also find a laundry room next to the pool restroom area.
 Unfortunately, the family suites do not have washers and dryers in the unit.

-The Drop Off pool bar is located to the immediate right of the pool’s main entrance.
+The Drop Off pool bar is located immediately beside the pool’s main entrance.
 The Drop Off mainly has beverages and cocktails, but a few snacks might be available.
 You can preview their menu here.

 One far end of the resort is home to the Cars Section at Art of Animation.
 In the center of this area, you’ll run into the Cozy Cone Motel.